OrdinaryMagician/kirin_m/README.md

 A fundamental pyromantic spell, and one that **Kirin** apparently uses very often.
 Release a burst of flame from your hands, with a lot of kinetic force behind it *(so it can push enemies back)*.

-Primary fire shoots out from the left hand, while secondary fire shoots from the right hand.

 ### Slot 8 - Cryotic Blast

 *"Make of the cold your ally..."*

 The cryomantic equivalent of the previous spell, also very commonly used.
 Releases a burst of gelid air from your hands.
 Both of these spells get a lot of use in pretty mundane tasks, so practically everyone knows how to use them.

-Both fire buttons do what you'd expect.

 ### Slot 9 - Great Discharge